Mass media in Afghanistan: Radio

 Radio broadcasting in Afghanistan began in 1925 with Radio Kabul being the first station.
-By the late 1970s most homes owned at least one radio, especially in the major cities.
+By the late 1970s most homes owned at least one radio, especially in major cities.
 As of 2023, the country has over 200 AM, FM and shortwave radio stations.
 They broadcast mainly in Pashto and Dari languages.
 BBC World Service, Voice of America, Radio Azadi and others have also been active in Afghanistan as additional sources of news.

 Television

-In 2019 Afghanistan had over 107 television stations.
+Afghanistan currently has around 81 private and state-owned television stations.
+In 2019 it had over 107 such stations.
 They include local and international channels.
 One of this is state-owned Radio Television Afghanistan (RTA).
 Many global news channels have local bureaus in Kabul, including: Al Jazeera, BBC, CNN, DD News, Sky News, and Voice of America.